Panj Takht

 The first and the most important takht was established by Guru Hargobind in 1609: Akal Takht (the Throne of the Timeless God), located just opposite the gate of Harmandir Sahib (The Golden Temple), in Amritsar.
 While the Harmandir Sahib, or Golden Temple, represents Sikh spiritual guidance, the Akal Takht symbolizes the dispensing of justice and temporal activity.
 It is the highest seat of temporal authority of the Khalsa and the seat of the Sikh religion's earthly authority.
 There, the Guru held his court and decided matters of military strategy and political policy.
 Later on, the Sikh Nation (Sarbat Khalsa) took decisions here on matters of peace and war and settled disputes between the various Sikh groups.
-The Sarangi singers sung the ballads of the Sikh Gurus and warriors at the place and robes of honour (saropas) were awarded to persons who rendered distinguished services of the community of men in general.

 In December 2010, the Deccan Odyssey train, taken on charter from the Government of Maharashtra, started with the aim to have a journey across four Sikh takhts, with a flight by devout and sightseers to the fifth takht (Takht Sri Patna Sahib).
 A special train for the pilgrimage to the five takhts, named Panj Takht Special Train, began service on 16 February 2014.

-Sri Akal Takht Sahib
+Akal Takht

 Akal Takhat Sahib means Eternal Throne.
 It is also part of the Golden Temple complex in Amritsar.
-Its foundation was laid by Guru Hargobind Ji, the sixth Sikh Guru.
+Its foundation was laid by Guru Hargobind, the sixth Sikh guru.
 The Akal Takhat is situated opposite to Harmandir Sahib and is connected by a passage.
 The building of the Akal Takht opposite the Golden Temple has a special meaning.
 While the Golden Temple stands for spiritual guidance the Akal Takhat symbolizes the dispensing of justice and temporal activity.
 In earlier days all Sikh warriors sought blessings here before going to battle fields.
 During the 18th century while Sikhs were fighting a guerrilla war in the forests they used to gather at the Akal Takht on special occasions such as Vaisakhi.
 Here the community used to have general meetings and approve resolutions.
 The Akal Takht is the oldest of the Five Takhats.